 And an email course does all of these things.
 Your email course is a hearty taste test.
-It’s not enough to be a full meal, but enough that you’re like, dang.
-I want that.
+It’s not enough to be a full meal, but enough to intise.

-When you create your course, you’re going to give away valuable content—some of your best—so people know exactly what they’re getting from you.
+When you create your course, you need to give away valuable content—some of your best—so people know exactly what they’re getting from you.

-An email course also introduces you as an authority they may want to learn from.
-Your email course exemplifies your teaching style and why people may want to choose you over another teacher.
+Remember you email course also should introduces you as an authority students want to learn from.
+Your email course exemplifies your teaching style and showcases why people may want to choose you over another teacher.
 It also highlights your authority on the topic, your wealth of knowledge, and what you have to offer.

-You don’t have to be an expert on your topic, as long as you can prove you know and can teach the subject here.
+Remember: You don’t have to be an expert on every aspect of your topic, as long as you can prove you know and can teach the subject at hand.

-An email course will take time to create, sure, but for the number of subscribers you’ll gain and the rate at which they convert, it's a good margin.
+An email course will take time to create, but for the number of subscribers you have the potential to gain and the rate at which they convert, it's a good margin.

 We’ll cover this in depth, but there are a couple ways to mine existing content you have to turn it into a stellar email course.
 For example, maybe you’ll have a meaty blog post you can repurpose, or you can take the first section of your full course and turn it into this powerful lead magnet.

-Before you create anything, you’ve got to figure out what to teach first.
-You want to pick a topic that is valuable, shows off your teaching abilities, and also generates demand for your full course.
+Before you create anything, figure out what to teach first.
+Naturally, you want to pick a topic that is valuable, shows off your teaching abilities, and also generates demand for your full course.

-Both of theses ideas are valuable on their own, but also generate demand for a larger course on a full trip to Italy — especially the Top Places to Travel To.
-You’ve basically attracted your target audience, solved pain points of where to go, and have generated demand for how to plan a trip to Italy.
+Both of theses ideas are valuable on their own, but they also generate demand for a larger course on a full trip to Italy.
+You’ve attracted your target audience, solved pain points, and generated demand for how to plan a trip to Italy.

-Brennan Dunn gives truly powerful advice when he talks about digestion time.
+Brennan Dunn gives truly powerful advice when he talks about email digestion time.
 When you space out your course, consider how long it may take someone to complete the tasks.
-If it isn’t a one day thing, opt for a longer course than shorter one.
+If it isn’t a one day thing, opt for a longer course over a shorter one.